-Recurring tasks are super handy for automation and a high reliability of workflows in your everyday work.
+Recurring tasks are super handy for automation and provide high reliability of workflows in your everyday routines.

 To mark a task as recurring, click the action button of the task and select the Repeat task option.

 In task lists and details, recurring tasks are marked with the clock icon with an arrow.

 Recurring tasks are copies of the original task